Joking About Violence Should Be Treated As A Warning Sign

 Isn't it overreacting to take jokes seriously?

 Concern differs from panic.
-But treating violent jokes as potential warning signs does not mean calling authorities every time someone makes an edgy comment.
+Treating violent jokes as potential warning signs does not mean calling authorities every time someone makes an edgy comment.
 It means paying attention, checking in on people, and taking action only when patterns emerge.
 This approach has saved countless lives by catching individuals in crisis before they harmed themselves or others.

 What if someone gets offended when I ask if they're okay?